The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{sec:system:model} describes the system model; formal definitions of the unit disk graph model and hypergraph model are given, and the interference degree of a hypergraph is defined.
+Section~\ref{sec:system:model} describes the system model; formal definitions of the unit disk graph model and hypergraph model are given, a distributed maximal scheduling algorithm from the literature is recalled, and it is explained that its worst-case performance is characterized by the interference degree of the hypergraph.
 Section~\ref{sec:related:work} discusses related work.
 In Section~\ref{sec:interference:degree:hyp}, we show that the problem of computing the interference degree of a hypergraph is NP-hard and determine the interference degree of some structured hypergraphs.
-In Section~\ref{sec:non:realizable:hypergraphs}, we investigate which hypergraphs are realizable, and we prove that the hypergraph $K_{1,5}$ is not realizable.
+In Section~\ref{sec:preliminaries} we prove some preliminary results, which are used in Section~\ref{sec:alpha:4}, Section~\ref{sec:alpha:3}, Section~\ref{sec:alpha:2}, and Section~\ref{sec:alpha:1} to prove that certain hypergraphs are realizable or nonrealizable when the path loss exponent $\gamma=4,3,2$ and $1$, respectively.
+In Section~\ref{sec:nonintegral:alpha}, these results are extended to nonintegral values of the path loss exponent $\gamma$.
+In Section~\ref{sec:line:networks} some results concerning the hypergraphs of line networks are obtained.
 Section~\ref{sec:concluding:remarks} contains concluding remarks.
+To facilitate understanding, we provide in Table~\ref{tab:symbols} a list of all symbols used along with their corresponding meanings and the section where they are first defined.